x71c9/uranio-cli/README.md

 Docker must be installed on the machine.
 - `--db` (*string*) - Set docker DB [mongo] -
 Docker must be installed on the machine.

-This command initialize the repository.
-It will download and install all dependencies and copy all the files needed in order to start developing.

 #### dev